SmithEcophysLab/ecosys_modeling_sprin2025/quizzes/quiz09.md

 3. What is the main finding regarding N fertilizations on leaf-level photosynthetic capacity?

 4. Stocker et al. show a demonstration model that accurately predicts responses to N and CO2 fertilization.
-What hypotheses for the basis for this model?
+What hypotheses form the basis for this model?

 We will work on this quiz at the beginning of class (~15 minutes).
 Email answers to [Nick](emailto:nick.smith@ttu.edu) when you are done.